 7. Suramadu National Bridge

-The Suramadu National Bridge is the longest bridge in South East Asia.
+The Suramadu National Bridge is one of the longest bridges in South East Asia (the longest in Indonesia at the moment).
 The bridge connects Surabaya with the island of Madura.
 You can see the Suramadu National Bridge from most places on the waterfront of Surabaya.
 The best time to see it is in the evening when it is let up in multi coloured lights.
 If you want to visit Madura you should try to visit from July through to October when the traditional bull races are held on the island.
 More about that in a bit.

 Surabaya has a large population of Chinese Indonesians, many of whom originally came to the city as traders.
 The Cheng Hoo Mosque is a testament to how the Chinese have integrated into the local culture, adopting the local religion, yet keeping a sense of their heritage.
 You can see it everywhere in the decoration.
 The mosque is painted in bright red, green and yellow.
 At the entrance to the mosque is traditional pagoda that incorporates dragon and lion motifs.